akarmstrong/Recent-Posts-HTML5/readme.md

 ---------------------

 1. Upload to /wp-content/plugins/
-2. Activate Recent Posts HTML5
+2. Go to Plugins screen: activate Recent Posts HTML5
 3. Go to the Widgets screen
 4. Add widget